JumpTask logo

 X logoLinkedin logo

 Want to learn how to get paid to listen to music?
-There are platforms that actually reward music fans to review music, leave feedback, or curate playlists.
+There are platforms that actually reward music fans and music curators to review music, leave feedback, or curate Spotify playlists.
 This is a great option for stay-at-home moms, students, and even high schoolers who want to earn some extra cash in their free time.

 This guide breaks down eight legit websites where you can earn just by doing what you already love – listening to music.
 Let’s dive in!